Fixed Points of Quantum Gravity and the Dimensionality of the UV Critical Surface: Weakly Interacting Riemann Fixed Points

 For both $\text{FP}_4$ and $\text{FP}_3$ we have computed scaling exponents up to very high order in the polynomial expansion.
 In either case, we found that the scaling exponents satisfy the bootstrap test as performed for the Riemann fixed point in Sec.~\ref{sec:boot}.
 Moreover, we have also confirmed that large order scaling exponents for $\text{FP}_4$ and $\text{FP}_3$ become near-Gaussian, in full analogy with the Riemann fixed point and earlier findings for $f(R)$ and $f(R,{\rm Ric}^2)$ type theories.
 Quantitatively, the first few scaling exponents at $\text{FP}_4$ read \beq \eeq Several comments are in order.
 Firstly, we notice that the critical surface is four-dimensional, similar to what has been found at the Riemann fixed point \eq{eqn:fp05522eigvfinal}.
 Quantitatively, three of the four relevant exponents are close to those at the Riemann fixed point, with $\theta_i|_{\rm Riemann}-\theta_i|_{\text{FP}_4}\approx -0.1$ $(i=1,2,3)$, except the leading one which differs more substantially, $\theta_0|_{\rm Riemann}-\theta_0|_{\text{FP}_4}\approx -1.9$.
 On the other hand, the gap in the eigenvalue spectrum \eq{FP4-exponents} is given by \beq \Delta_{\text{FP}_4} = \theta_4-\theta_3\approx 4.37 \eeq and is very close to, if mildly larger than, the Riemann gap \eq{gap-Riem}.
 In comparison with the Einstein Hilbert approximation \eq{EH-exponents}, the two leading exponents in \eq{FP4-exponents} are more relevant, with $\theta_i|_{\text{FP}_4}-\theta_i|_{\rm EH}\approx -0.5$ $(i=0,1)$.
 We conclude that quantum effects due to Riemann curvature invariants make the $\text{FP}_4$ fixed point more relevant compared to the Einstein Hilbert approximation, and despite of the fact that the two leading couplings remain essentially unchanged.

-\bfi {Shown are the seven most relevant eigenvalues $\theta_\ell$ at the $\text{FP}_3$ fixed point for approximation orders $N<N_{\rm max}$ (thin black lines) and their convergence to the results at $N_{\rm max}=72$ (thick red lines).
+\bfi {Shown are the converged results for the seven most relevant eigenvalues $\theta_\ell$ at the $\text{FP}_3$ fixed point at $N = 144$.
 We observe a three-dimensional UV critical surface.
 The gap in the eigenvalue spectrum between the largest relevant and the smallest irrelevant eigenvalue is indicated by an arrow.} \efi

 Comparing the scaling exponents of $\text{FP}_4$ with classical values, we find that the real part of the first two scaling exponents differ from classical ones by $+1.0$ and $-0.9$, respectively.
 This can be compared with the shifts of $+1.6$ and $-0.4$ induced by the Einstein Hilbert approximation alone.
 In both cases, the leading exponent receives shifts towards positive values, while the second most relevant exponent receives negative quantum corrections.
 Moreover, all higher order Riemann tensor interactions together make the leading scaling exponents $\theta_0$ and $\theta_1$ more relevant by $-0.6$ and $-0.5$ units compared to the Einstein-Hilbert ones.